Have you heard the term DeFi?

 Here's how it works:

-- Sofia downloads a crypto exchange app (Coinbase) and sets up her account on the Coinbase centralized infrastructure.
-Coinbase acts as the intermediary between Sarah and the blockchain.
+- Sofia downloads a crypto exchange app (Coinbase) and sets up an account on the Coinbase centralized infrastructure.

-- The block is then distributed across the blockchain network.
+- Coinbase acts as the intermediary between Sarah and Sofia using the blockchain.
+The block is distributed across the blockchain network.

 - Block Header